 Two Versions of the Radar

-The project exists in two development branches, differing in power, complexity, and intended use.
+The project exists in two variants, differing in power, complexity, and intended use.
 Both share a basic architecture but differ in the antenna system and power stages.

 | Parameter | AERIS-10N (Nexus) | AERIS-10X (Extended) |